Guest Post By Carla, Exciting Adventure

 5. You will become a pro in facing problems

 As you travel you will face various problems.
 You might lose your phone or your computer might break.
-You might have bad internet connection where you are staying.
+You might have a bad internet connection where you are staying.
 You might miss your bus or flight, or it is delayed.

 Those are things that can happen, and I think we have experienced all of them already.
 But you learn to face those difficulties and learn that they are not the end of the world.